cgpayne/electropsychographer/README.md

 However, as we will see in the results, my model will predict 100% recall in all cases.
 So to optimize the model, I will focus on the F1-score because the data is unbalanced.

-### Preliminary Results
+# Results <a id="results"></a>

+In this section we go over the preliminary results.
 For the unbalanced data, I used the `RandomForestClassifier(class_weight="balanced")` balanced classifier, and used a stratified 5-fold cross validation to keep the ratio of HC to SZ consistent.
 To optimize the hyper-parameters of the random forest (that is, the size of the random forest and the depth of the decision trees), I used the `RandomizedSearchCV` from `sklearn.model_selection`.

 As a control, we want to beat a model which predicts all 1's (ie, SZ's, which the data was unbalanced towards, 49 to 32), which gives an F1-score of approximately 0.75 per fold.
 I decided to run all three conditions to see if any of them had a good signature in distinguishing between HC's and SZ's, and I expected the condition where the button presses had resulting tones to give the best signature, because this would train the brain's suppression of its response to the expected stimuli more dramatically. **However, all three conditions did not give a signature which beat the control**.